jshim2705/Nature-Adventure-Learning/README.md

 An informative website + Unity Game linked to the website for users to play

 ## Inspiration
+As students with varying learning abilities, we understand the importance of having an effective, supportive learning environment.
+We've witnessed the lack of care for students, specifically those with disabilities or different styles of learning.

 ## Impact this project will have